muskansinghal1000/Databricks-Fabric-Power-BI-Integration-Performance-Analysis/README.md

 🎯 Objective Summary
 Proving how Microsoft Fabric can modernize analytics by integrating with Databricks and Power BI, focusing on:
-Data freshness
+/Data freshness
-Performance
+/Performance
-Scalability
+/Scalability
-Operational efficiency
+/Operational efficiency